Olex2/help/gui/EN/home/settings.md

 |`arad 0.2`| |

 ### azoom
-This *zooms* the displayed atom sizes regardless of whehter the atoms are shown in *Ball and Stick** (PERS) or *Ellipsoid* (TELP) modes.
+This *zooms* the displayed atom sizes regardless of whether the atoms are shown in *Ball and Stick** (PERS) or *Ellipsoid* (TELP) modes.
 This value is given in % -- and scales the selected atoms.

 |`arad 100`| |